 Let’s just say, we are not having any of it.

-These expectations recently got some attention when Kenya Moore, The Real Housewive’s of Atlanta star, hinted around at guests’ lack of enthusiasm when responding to her baby shower invitations.
-In a recent Instagram post she said, “RSVP literally means RESPOND PLEASE in French so if you get an invitation respond with a yes or no if you will be attending.”
+These expectations got some attention when Kenya Moore, The Real Housewives of Atlanta star, hinted around at guests’ lack of enthusiasm when responding to her baby shower invitations.
+In an Instagram post she said, “RSVP literally means RESPOND PLEASE in French so if you get an invitation respond with a yes or no if you will be attending.”

 Dang, girl… call them out by name, why don’t ya?
 We thought bees were rumored to flaunt toward honey.
 But apparently, Moore’s testing out the vinegar method right now.